bensaied/FinancialCoach/README.md

 ## 🔓 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details (if added).

 ## 📝 Authors